vedanshvyas/web-crawler/README.md

 In this project,I have writtern the code such that the common words such as (is,are etc)will be neglected and only the words other than those common words will be fetched.

+The operations are performed on the website- https://thenewboston.com/forum.